 Delaware Statutory Trusts (DSTs) are typically formed as private agreements for real property.
 DST Investments are generally offered as replacement property for accredited investors seeking to defer their capital gains taxes through the use of a 1031 tax deferred exchange and as straight cash investments for those wishing to diversify their real estate holdings.

-The idea is that the DST property ownership structure allows the smaller investor to own a fractional interest in large, institutional quality and professionally managed commercial property along with other investors, not as limited partners, but as individual owners within a Trust.
+The idea behind the TIC and DST property ownership structure is that it allows the smaller investor to own a fractional interest in large, institutional quality and professionally managed commercial properties along with other investors, not as limited partners, but as individual owners within a Trust.

 Each owner receives their percentage share of the cash flow income, tax benefits, and appreciation, if any, of the entire property.
 The DST ownership option essentially offers the same benefits and risks that an investor would receive as a single large-scale investment property owner, but without the management responsibility.

 Like TICs, DSTs are generally put together by investment sponsors that find the property and then sells the DST interests to individuals.
 Often brokerage firms are used by the DST sponsor companies for finding the individuals to invest.
 For this service, brokerage firms are generally paid a high commission, often 7% or higher (a 7% up front commission is well in excess of the commissions offered financial advisors selling annuities or mutual funds, which creates an inherent conflict of interest for advisors recommending DST investments).